The creation of a positive organisational culture that promotes innovation and high quality has to have compassion as a central value and belief

 The programme is made up of four modules, each a month apart, two of which are residential.
 It integrates mindfulness practices with current and future approaches to leadership.

-Professor Michael West, who has published extensively on cultures of compassion in health care, will be a keynote speaker on the programme.
+Professor Michael West, who has published extensively on cultures of compassion in health care, and Dr Jonty Heaversedge, Southwark CCG chair and author of The Mindful Manifesto, will be keynote speakers on the programme.

 You will be supported to put these skills into practice in between sessions through access to a range of online materials, including an app.
 You will also form groups with your peers with whom you will maintain contact between modules (with at least one face-to-face session).